kanzixiang666/Squirrel-Tracker-Project/README.md

     - $ python manage.py export_squirrel_data /path/to/file.csv

 #### 2. Views
-A map displayed the last viewed location of squirrels on an OpenStreet Map
+A map displayed the last viewed location of squirrels on an OpenStreet Map.
+Squirrels are cute!

     - located at: /sightings/maps